rprat-pro/MATools/README.md

 ## Debugging tools

+For debugging purposes, you have the option to write the local timers tree for each MPI process.
+This can provide valuable information for identifying issues.

 ### write local timers tree for each MPI process

-More details : test/test_mpi_debug_unbalanced_timers.cxx
+For more detailed information and examples, you can refer to the file test/test_mpi_debug_unbalanced_timers.cxx.

 ```
 MATools::MAOutputManager::write_debug_file();
 ```

-Advice : if you are in a deadlock during the finalization function, you can disable printing and writting with the following instructions
+Advice: If you encounter a deadlock during the finalization function, you can disable printing and writing by using the following instructions:

 ```
 MATools::MATimer::Optional::disable_print_timetable();
 MATools::MATimer::Optional::disable_write_file();
 ```
+These instructions will prevent the printing and writing of the timers' data, which can help in troubleshooting deadlock situations.